 Why are prime numbers so unpredictable?

-Due to the number powers, and in particular the nature of the number 37, all prime number predictions begin to fail.
+Due to numerical powers, and in particular the nature of the number 37, all prime number predictions begin to fail.
 However, what this highlights is that the number line is not an accurate depiction of numerical space.

 FIND OUT MORE ABOUT RECIPROCAL PRIME NUMBERS